Jason C. Buckel: In the legislature

 Buckel was sworn into the Maryland House of Delegates on January 14, 2015.
-From 2017 to 2018, he served as the Chief Deputy Minority Whip for the House Republican Caucus, and as the Minority Leader of the Maryland House of Delegates since April 2021.
+He has served as a member of the Ways and Means Committee since 2015.
+From 2017 to 2018, Buckel served as the chief deputy whip for the House Republican Caucus, and as the minority leader of the Maryland House of Delegates since April 2021.

 In 2016, Buckel filed to run for delegate for the Republican National Convention, representing Marco Rubio.
 He received 1.8 percent of the vote in the primary election.

 On April 10, 2023, less than 10 minutes before the legislature adjourned sine die, House Speaker Adrienne A. Jones sought to move onto the next bill after Buckel had explained his vote on House Bill 1071.
 After a series of other Republican lawmakers began making appeals to also explain their votes, which were rejected by Jones, a shouting match led by Nic Kipke started and continued until the House adjourned, preventing several bills from receiving a final vote before the midnight deadline.
 During this, Buckel ordered Republican delegates to leave the chamber in protest of Jones rejecting delegates' appeals to speak; about a dozen lawmakers followed him to the doorway.
 Buckel denied that the disruption was a tactic to keep legislation from passing and later said he blamed Democratic lawmakers for the incident, arguing that they had "waited until the final minutes of the session to move controversial legislation with limited debate".
 After the General Assembly adjourned, the Legislative Black Caucus of Maryland demanded "a [public] apology for the disrespect" shown to Jones.